aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - in versions 1.2.0 through 1.2.2 there is a issue adding local endpoints when a central endpoint already exists for the vpc
 - If you update the firewall names, be sure to update the routes and alb's which point to them.
 Firewall licensing occurs through the management port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.
 - Initial MAD deployments are only supported in 2 AZ subnets (as of v1.2.3).
 Deploy the Accelerator with only 2 MAD subnets and add additional AZ's on subsequent state machine executions.
 A fix is planned.
+- In v1.2.3 and below (fixes planned for v1.2.4):
+  - if the same IAM policy file is used in more than one spot in the config, we require one account to reference the policy twice or you will get a `Unexpected token u in JSON at position 0,` error in Phase 1
+  - the `zones\resolver-vpc` is a mandatory parameter, you must deploy a small dummy vpc w/no subnets, routes, etc. in the account of your choosing for this validation to succeed
+  - security hub deploys security standards and disables controls, no automated mechanism exists to disable security standard or re-enable individual controls

 ## 5.2.
 Considerations: Importing existing AWS Accounts / Deploying Into Existing AWS Organizations